Using caches and message brokers in betting platforms

 CriterionKafkaRabbitMQ

-ThroughputVery High (mln msg/sec)Medium
+ThroughputVery high (mln msg/sec)Average

-Load managementHighly scalableEasy to install and configure
+Load managementPerfectly scalableEasy to install and configure

-Ideal forThreads, logs, real-time APIBackend, notifications, queues
+Perfect forThreads, logs, real-time APIBackend, notifications, queues

 Examples of architectural solutions